Symphytum officinale - P9

 Care

-If watered less frequently but thoroughly and thoroughly, the plant roots are encouraged to penetrate into deeper soil layers.
+If watered less frequently but thoroughly and penetratingly, the plant roots are encouraged to penetrate into deeper soil layers.
 This enables the plant to survive dry periods better.

 Flower